 For navigation in desktop, the viewer allows using number keys (1,2,3,4) on keyboard to navigate to corresponding linked element.

 You need to consider the user experience and design the apps accordingly to be as easy as possible when used and as clear as possible when viewed.
-Even if you cannot implement a full editor, you may implement a view mode as a proof-of-concept to show the client how it works.
+Even if you cannot implement a full application, you may implement a view mode as a proof-of-concept to show the client how it works.

 Your viewer should follow the design that you created at design module and correspond to Web Content Accessibility Guidelines (WCAG) 2.0.

-Second 3 hours – Marketing Page for the Editor/Viewer
+Second 3 hours – Marketing One-Pager for the Editor/Viewer

 Your task is to deliver a graphic design of one-page marketing website for desktop devices in graphical format in 3 hours, following these requirements defined by the client.

+Use suitable color schemes to improve readability and aesthetics.

 For one-page website:

-Resolutions for mock-up Computer is 1440 x 900 pixels;
+Resolutions for mock-up desktop version; All mock-ups must be in full size in pixels and must include a red border maximum 3 pixels wide, showing the border of the 1440 x 900 pixels screen resolution.

-Element of web page must be presented:
+Elements of web page must be presented:

 The logo;